loopasam/Project-work/README.md

 For example, I am interested in chembl-ID of molecules having activity standard type "IC50" then we can put "IC50" value at standard type but to make a extra column to show that I have selected the correct standard type, can use filter.
 We can add standard type as a new column having constant text "IC50" without filter.
 These differences make change in running time of query.
 To analyse this kind of changes, I have made query for about same problem in different way like last 5 chembl queries.

- chembl sparql-endpoint is available at [http://www.ebi.ac.uk/rdf/services/chembl/sparql?](http://www.ebi.ac.uk/rdf/services/chembl/sparql?)
+ chembl SPARQL-endpoint is available at [http://www.ebi.ac.uk/rdf/services/chembl/sparql?](http://www.ebi.ac.uk/rdf/services/chembl/sparql?)

- Some of the Queries related to ChEMBL sparql endpoint are mention below:
+ Some of the Queries related to chembl SPARQL endpoint are mention below:

 - [Retrieve chembl molecule on the basis of trade name](https://github.com/Ashwini607/Project-work/blob/master/Documents/git/ChEMBL-RDF-queries/moleculeSourceForTradeName.rq)
 - [Retrieve the molecular formula of chembl molecule having chembl-id "CHEMBL192"](https://github.com/Ashwini607/Project-work/blob/master/Documents/git/ChEMBL-RDF-queries/molFormulaof192Molecule.rq)